hapify/hapify/docs/en/docs/getting-started/create-boilerplate/step-5-models-validator.md

 }
 ```

-Unlike JavaScript template, the model properties are not pre-computed and you don't have access to the model dependencies.
+Unlike the JavaScript template engine, the data model properties are not pre-computed and you do not have access to the data model dependencies.

-## Validator sample
+## Example of validator

-Here is a validator sample that sends a warning for unsupported field type, and an error if primary key is malformed.
+Here is an example of a validator that sends a warning for an unsupported field type, and an error if the primary key is not compliant.

 ```javascript
 // Model object is injected as "model"